SURFscz/SRAMsync/README.md

 The `secrets` part is optional.
 However, if omitted, one does need to put any passwords in the configuration file itself.
 The exception to this is for the passwd of SRAM LDAP.
-In case this, one could use the environment variable `SRAM_LDAP_PASSWD`.
+In this case, one could use the environment variable `SRAM_LDAP_PASSWD`.
 Note however that for any other passwords in the configuration file the use of environment variables in unavailable.
 For those cases, either use the `secrets` file, or put passwords in plain text into the